Breast implant Types for Breast Surgery in Melbourne with Dr Carmen

 Breast Implant Size

 Breast Implants are available in a wide range of sizes from 100cc to 800+cc.
-The most common breast implant size used by Dr Carmen is around 300-350ml.
+One of the implant sizes Dr Carmen uses the most is the 300-350ml size.

 Implants of two different sizes may be used for asymmetric breasts.